-We have highlighted each of the trails below where we found the best views of the New River.
-Before we begin, we have also compiled some additional resources about New River State Park that you might find useful.
-Happy Adventuring!
+We’ve highlighted each of the trails below where we found the best views of the New River.
+Before we begin, we’ve also compiled some additional resources about New River State Park that you might find useful.
+Happy adventuring!

 Additional Resources